mape-maker/mape-maker/documentation/sections/operational_example.rst

 **RTS Wind Operations Examples**
 ---------------------------------

-The following command will take the data from *wind_operations_example.csv*, which is a modified version of RTS's *WIND_forecasts_actuals.csv*.
+The following command will take the data based on rts gmlc's Wind time series, which is a modified version of RTS's *WIND_forecasts_actuals.csv*.
 We will find the scenarios from forecasts to actuals for the date(s) that have missing actuals.

 It will simulate all the dates in the input files, and can use the date(s) with missing actuals for simulation dates.